holmestm/mac-uk-layout/README.md

 Basic keyboard layout to make my Mac Keyboard play nicely with windows.
 Should fix everything except the num-pad keys.

+Modified to work with my Apple UK extended keyboard with numeric keypad

 The MIT License (MIT)